privacybydesign/irma-documentation/docs/randomblind.md

 ## Digital elections using randomblind IRMA attributes

-Two important requirements in digital elections, not just online, but rather in general, are *secrecy* and *verifiability*.
+Two important requirements in digital elections in not just an online setting, but rather in general, are *secrecy* and *verifiability*.
 Secrecy means that nobody else is able to figure whom someone voted for.
 Verifiablity means that any user of the system is able to verify that his/her vote is included in the final tally.
+In this section we explain how IRMA's randomblind attributes can help realize these requirements.

 A key observation to preserve secrecy is that there has to be a split between authentication and registering or tallying the votes.
 In physically held